-Due to increasing classroom disruptions, invasion of privacy, and improper text messaging, cell phones and all other electronic devices (games, music players, pagers, cameras, etc.) are not to be used in the building during school hours.
+Due to increasing classroom disruptions, invasion of privacy, and improper text messaging, cell phones and all other electronic devices (games, music players, pagers, cameras, etc.) are not to be used in the school building during school hours.
+Students will place their cell phones, smart watches, airpods and other personal electronic devices in their YONDR pouch upon entering the school building.